owen-melville/photo-reactor/README.md

+Insert image here

+<b> Overview </b>
 This repository contains the STL files and instructions for the assembly of the LEDbyEXAMPLE photoreactor.
 Last Updated 2024-10-03 By Owen Melville

 <b>Summary of Steps:</b>